8sevenCentral/christiant.is-a.dev/README.md

 ***

 ### 🎓 Education
-My journey began with a Bachelor of Arts in Music Arts Technology from Bloomfield College, NJ (now part of Montclair University), followed by a Master of Science in Electrical Engineering (MSEE) with a focus on Audio Technology from the University of Rochester.
+My journey began with a Bachelor of Arts in Music Arts Technology from [Bloomfield College, NJ](https://www.bloomfield.edu/academics/degrees-programs/music-technology) (now part of Montclair University), followed by a Master of Science in Electrical Engineering (MSEE) with a focus on Audio Technology from the [Hajim School of Engineering and Applied Sciences at the University of Rochester](https://www.hajim.rochester.edu/ece/graduate/ms-audio-acoustics.html).
 These foundational experiences honed my skills in everything from fundamental audio engineering to advanced Electrical and Computer Engineering concepts.
+***

+### 💡 Other Stuff
+I interned at [DIY Recording Equipment](https://www.diyrecordingequipment.com) early on in my career, as well as interning and eventually becoming an assistant recording engineer at several music studios in NYC, NJ, and Philadelphia before moving to Rochester to get my masters.
+I also briefly worked as a front-of-house assistant engineer at a live music venue.
+I've also done a lot of other odd jobs like delivering wedding cakes, Lyft driver, UPS package assistant, sushi waiter, and several audio/video recording and editing gigs.

+I was also a member at [NextFAB studio](https://nextfab.com) in Philadelphia, where I earned certifications in:
+*   Bridgeport Milling
+*   Vinyl Cutter Operation
+*   CNC and Woodshop (including table saw, band saw, routers, sanders)
+*   Metal Shop (Bridgeport Mill with DRM)
+*   Drill Presses
+(I didn't have time to get the lathe certification as the instructor was not as available during my time there).
 ***

 ## 🛠 Skills